 Information in Transit is encrypted via HTTPS IAW VAEC requirements.
-CDSP does not store information that enables Data at Rest requirements.
-The controls in place to assure that the information is handled in accordance with the uses described above include mandatory online information security and Privacy and HIPAA training;
+CDSP protects data at rest in accordance with VAEC requirements.
+CDSP utilizes AWS native solutions: AWS Key Management Service (KMS) and AWS Aurora which have received FedRAMP High authorization .
+The controls in place to assure that the information is handled in accordance with the uses described above include mandatory online information security and Privacy and HIPAA training